Alamao4523/CERBERUS-AGI/README.md

 This project focuses on stability, low resource usage, and reliable on-device execution without requiring a permanent connection to a computer.

-A demonstration video is available in VIDEO.mp4.
+💜A demonstration video is available in VIDEO.mp4💜

 ⸻